wavefrontHQ/help/add_kubernetes.md

    Because default parameters are used, the Kubernetes Metrics Collector runs as a DaemonSet and uses a Wavefront proxy as a sink.
 The Collector auto discovers the pods and services that expose metrics and dynamically starts collecting metrics for the targets.
 It collects metrics from the Kubernetes API server, if configured.

-   Now, go back to your Operations for Applications cluster and search for the <code>OPENSHIFT_CLUSTER_NAME</code> in the Kubernetes integration dashboards.
+   Now, go back to your Tanzu Observability cluster and search for the <code>OPENSHIFT_CLUSTER_NAME</code> in the Kubernetes integration dashboards.

 **Configure the Collector to Use an Existing Proxy**